nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s cabinet of ministers have approved the exchange of new bonds for defaulted sovereign bonds, Deputy Minister of Economic Development Anil Jayantha said.

-“The cabinet approved the proposal to issue new bonds in place of the previous bonds,” Jayantha told reporters on Tuesday.
+“The cabinet approved the proposal to for exchanging new bonds for presently existing bonds,” Jayantha told reporters on Tuesday.

+The decision was made within the parameters of the debt sustainability analysis by the International Monetary Fund, he said.

-Sri Lanka has invited bondholders to tender the old bond by December 12, a government statement said.
+Sri Lanka has invited bondholders to tender the old bonds by December 12, a government statement said.

 Sri Lanka is exchanging the new bonds for defaulted bonds of 12.55 billion.

+In September, an initial agreement was reached with the international bondholders on restructuring of sovereign debt of 14.2 billion US dollars, after a compromise discussion with the adhoc bondholders, a group of representatives of international investors, and a local consortium of Sri Lanka.

 Sri Lanka plans to present its national budget on February 14.